amane1234/A520m-itx-ac-with-NAVI/README.md

 ### Bugs:

-- Blackscreen after wake-up and POST randomly.
+- Random blackscreen during POST and after hibernation wake-up.
 - A2 Error (Boot device undetected) during POST.
 - Since intel Wi-Fi/Bluetooth are not officially supported in MacOS, it might be laggy.